BugSwarm/bugswarm/README.md

 **What credentials do I input?**
 * `DOCKER_HUB_REPO` - The DockerHub repository that will hold Docker Images pushed by the BugSwarm Reproducer.
+* `DOCKER_HUB_CACHED_REPO` - The DockerHub repository that will hold Docker Images pushed by the CacheDependencies step in the BugSwarm Reproducer.
+Leave this blank to skip caching dependencies.
 * `DOCKER_HUB_USERNAME` - This is the username credential being used by the DockerHub API to access the `DOCKER_HUB_REPO`.
 * `DOCKER_HUB_PASSWORD` - This is the password credential being used by the DockerHub API to access the `DOCKER_HUB_REPO`.
 * `GITHUB_TOKENS` - A [GitHub Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)